Korea's inflation slows to 1.6% in September, first drop below 2% in more than 3 years

 • SHIN HA-NEE

-Korea’s inflation fell below the 2.0 percent mark in September for the first time in more than three years, primarily due to lower fuel prices.
+Korea’s inflation fell below the 2.0 percent mark for the first time in more than three years in September primarily due to lower fuel prices.

-The significant deceleration may further strengthen the case for a potential interest rate cut at the upcoming Monetary Policy Board meeting on Oct.
+The significant deceleration may further strengthen the case for an interest-rate cut at the upcoming Monetary Policy Board meeting on Oct.
 11.

 Related Article

-The consumer price index, a key measure of inflation, rose 1.6 percent on year last month, according to data from Statistics Korea released Wednesday.
+The consumer price index (CPI), a key measure of inflation, rose 1.6 percent on year last month, according to data Statistics Korea released Wednesday.

-It is the first time the yearly increase has fallen into the 1 percent range since March 2021, when on-year inflation was 1.9 percent.
-This also marked the lowest growth since the 1.4 percent recorded in February 2021.
+September marked the first time a yearly CPI increase has fallen in the 1 percent range since March 2021 when on-year inflation was 1.9 percent.
+It also marked its slowest pace since the 1.4 percent recorded in February 2021.

-Headline inflation has been slowing down for the third consecutive month in September, from 2.6 percent in July and 2 percent in August.
+Headline inflation slowed for the third consecutive month in September, having risen 2 percent in August and 2.6 percent in July.

-Core inflation, which excludes volatile food and energy prices, edged down to 2.0 percent from 2.1 percent in August.
+Core inflation, which excludes volatile food and energy prices, edged down to 2.0 percent from the 2.1 percent seen in August.

 BY SHIN HA-NEE [shin.hanee@joongang.co.kr]